msatul1305/Linux/CreditSuisse/FIX_Protocol.md

 0 - Heartbeat(Helps to monitor status of communicatrion string and identify when the last of the message was not received) 5 - Logout
 A - Logon
-D - New order -Single
-F - Order Cancel Request
+D - New order - Single(Sending order electronically via a broker) F - Order Cancel Request
-8 - Execution Report
+8 - Execution Report(Confirms the receipt of an order(order received or not), also confirms changes to an existing order: accept, cancel or replace request, relay order status information:FILL, TRADABLE OR RESTRICTED TRADABLE INFO,  ETC.)